 While WeWork’s ride has been exceptionally wild, it’s not the only private company whose huge multi-billion-dollar valuation took a hit once it faced public market scrutiny.
 Fellow “unicorns” like Uber and Lyft successfully launched IPOs earlier this year but have done poorly since, declining in value from their initial offering prices by around 35% to 45%, respectively.

 Why should you care about this debacle?
-Usually mutual funds stick to investing in public stocks, so WeWork shouldn’t impact investors like us—right?
+Usually mutual funds stick to investing in public stocksA financial instrument giving the holder a proportion of the ownership and earnings of a company., so WeWork shouldn’t impact investors like us—right?

 It’s true that the bulk of mutual funds holdings are publicly traded, but they have a bit of wiggle room to hold some “non-liquid” securities.
 Up to 15% of a fund’s holdings can be illiquid, according to SEC regulations.
 And in recent years, a number of funds, including some from Vanguard and Fidelity, have been taking advantage of that flexibility to own pieces of private companies.
 In the case of WeWork, Vanguard’s U.S. Growth has owned shares of the now-beleaguered company since 2014, while Fidelity’s Contrafund bought a stake in 2015.